 Retirees who live in or plan to move to high-cost markets should research local healthcare costs specifically rather than relying on national averages.
 Conversely, retirees in lower-cost markets may find their healthcare expenses are meaningfully below national benchmarks.

-Plan Choice and Network
+How Does Plan Choice and Network Affect Costs?

 The plan you choose is one of the levers you actually control in your healthcare budget.
 Reviewing it annually and adjusting it as your health situation, medications, and care needs evolve is one of the most impactful actions you can take to manage healthcare costs in retirement.

-Base Budget Plus Cushion
+What Is a Realistic Base Budget Plus Cushion?

 Start by building a realistic base monthly healthcare budget using your actual current costs as the foundation.
 Include all premiums, an estimate of annual out-of-pocket costs divided by twelve, an estimate of prescription costs, and a monthly contribution toward dental and vision expenses.
 This base budget is your expected annual cost in a normal year.

 Then add a cushion of 15% to 25% above that base figure.
-Healthcare in retirement is not uniformly distributed across years.
+Healthcare in retirement is not evenly distributed across years.
 Some years are routine and low-cost.
 Others involve a hospitalization, a major dental procedure, or a new diagnosis that requires new medications and specialist visits.
 The cushion absorbs those higher-cost years without disrupting your retirement income plan.

 Apply a healthcare-specific inflation assumption of 4% to 6% per year when projecting healthcare costs forward.
-This adjustment is particularly important for expenses that do not have the same regulatory cost management as Medicare, including dental, vision, and hearing care, which tend to increase with general healthcare labor and supply costs.
+This adjustment is particularly important for expenses that do not have the same regulatory cost management as Medicare, including dental, vision, and hearing care, which tend to rise with general healthcare labor and supply costs.

 FAQs